NBISweden/workshop-genome_annotation/labs/gff.md

 The script **gxf_to_gff3.pl** can be your friend when dealing with GFF/GTF format files.
 It can deal with any kind of GFF/GTF format (even mixed formats) and errors.
 It allows to create a standardized **GFF3** format file.

-# Exrtract information from a GFF file
+# Extract information from a GFF file

 The GFF fomat has been developed to be easy to parse and process by a variety of programs in different languages (e.g Unix tools as grep and sort, perl, awk, etc).
 For these reasons, they decided that each feature is described on a single line.